shakacode/shakapacker/README.md

 #### View Helper `append_javascript_pack_tag`, `prepend_javascript_pack_tag` and `append_stylesheet_pack_tag`

-If you need configure your script pack names or stylesheet pack names from the view for a route or partials, then you will need some logic to ensure you call the helpers only once with multiple arguments.
+If you need to configure your script pack names or stylesheet pack names from the view for a route or partials, then you will need some logic to ensure you call the helpers only once with multiple arguments.
 The new view helpers, `append_javascript_pack_tag` and `append_stylesheet_pack_tag` can solve this problem.
 The helper `append_javascript_pack_tag` will queue up script packs when the `javascript_pack_tag` is finally used.
 Similarly,`append_stylesheet_pack_tag` will queue up style packs when the `stylesheet_pack_tag` is finally used.

 Main view:
 ```erb